Friday, October 25, 2019

 "Sometimes they talked about noises or sounds," Emil continued, "but I didn't understand what they meant.
 I didn't find out about hearing until I came out of my box and I got these special glasses with the built-in hearing aids."

 "That's what I thought," Mandy agreed.
-"You are like a person who was born deaf and nearly blind, because you couldn't hear, and you couldn't see much of anything."
+"You are like a human person who was born deaf and nearly blind, because you couldn't hear, and you couldn't see much of anything."

 "I thought, of course," Mandy went on, "that people who are blind or deaf just learn their special abilities to make up for not being able to see or hear."